yerinsmgmt/markdowns/files.md

 Applying for the Staff Full-Stack Engineer role.
 Came from Hacker News.

+I'm Yerins Abraham.
 Applying generative AI to make a complex analytics product more usable is close to what I have spent the last year on: an AI support agent that answers from a company's own data and then acts on it, backed by a retrieval pipeline on hybrid search and an evaluation harness that gates every change